toussam87/knittingRowStitchCounter/counter/readme.md

 DONE 7.
 Add an input element via javascript

-7a.
+DONE 7a.
 User is able to add section to page

 8. User is able to remove section from page